 How do you think this garden reflects you and your family?
 We have volunteered our time for seven years and all of our adult children have contributed their time and talents as well.

 One son is a general contractor and built a wonderful garden shed.
-The other son is helping with the web site and plant database.
-And our daughter designed our wonderful business card, being an expert in stationery.
+The other son is helping with the website and plant database.
+And our daughter designed our wonderful business cards, being an expert in stationery.
 Grandchildren have helped plant bulbs and succulents.

-We all enjoy seeing people come to visit the garden and leave refreshed and surprised by its special experience.
+We all enjoy seeing people come to visit the garden and leave refreshed and surprised by their experience.